Basilica Back Gallery Artist in Residence Series: Erika deVries

 As a part of the Hudson As Muse residency, deVries will lead a writing and self-reflection activity with Perfect Ten, an after school program for girls in Hudson.

-Erika deVries’ residency will conclude with a socially distanced guided community walk down to Basilica on Earth Day, April 22 with stations along the way.
-Details coming soon.
+Erika deVries’ residency will conclude with a socially distanced guided community walk down to Basilica on Arbor Day, April 30.
+DETAILS HERE.

 “Art making for me has always been about the wonder in being human — growth, transformation, celebration, robust loving, exploring, being, listening, touching, and tending to where it hurts, I have long looked to fairy tales, folklore, magical realism and poetry to speak larger truths to being human.
 These stories and my childhood family wanderlust became my roots for art making as spiritual practice.
 As an adult seeker, my questions eventually led to deeper studies of Judaism, Buddhism, yoga, nature, and mystical thinking.